 • Arrive at the Inca sites at exclusive hours.

-• Enjoy the panoramic trains to return (Vistadome or 360 train).
+• Enjoy the panoramic trains on your return (Vistadome or 360 train)

-Cusco — Km 82 — Patallacta — Ayapata (14km, 6hrs).- Depart your hotel around 4:30 a.m. and drive to Km 82 to start the Inca Trail hike to Machu Picchu.
-The first campsite is at 3300m (10826ft); we spend the night in comfortable tents.
+• Cusco —Km 82 — Patallacta — Ayapata (14 km, 6 hrs): You will be picked up from your hotel in Cusco and then travel by car to Kilometre 82 to start the Inca Trail hike to Machu Picchu.
+The first campsite is located at 3,300 meters or 10,826 feet.
+We sleep in comfortable tents.

-Ayapata — Warmiwañuska — Chaquicocha (16km, 10 hrs).- The most challenging and longest day of the 4-day Machu Picchu Trek, passing through 2 mountains in 10 hours of hiking: The first mountain is Dead Woman’s Pass, the highest point of the Inca Trail at 4215m (13829ft).
-The second mountain is Runkuraqay Pass at 4000m (13123ft).
+• Ayapata — Warmiwañuska — Chaquicocha (16km, 10 hrs): This is the toughest and, of course, the longest day of the Inca Trek.
+You'll pass through 2 mountains in 10 hours of hiking: Dead Woman’s Pass, which is the highest point of the Inca Trail, and Runkuraqay Pass.

-Wiñaywayna — Machu Picchu — Cusco (6km, 2 hrs).- Wake up early and hike for 2 hours to Machu Picchu through the Sun Gate, from where we will have a unique view of Machu Picchu.
-After exploring Machu Picchu, you will take the Panoramic train and bus back to Cusco.
-Return to your hotel around 7:30 p.m.
+• Wiñaywayna — Machu Picchu — Cusco (6km, 2 hrs): Get up early to trek for 2 hours to Machu Picchu through the Sun Gate and get your first glimpse of Machu Picchu.
+After visiting Machu Picchu, you will take the Panoramic Vistadome train and bus back to Cusco.
+Arrive at your hotel around 7:30 p.m.

 Included: